AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2023.9.0 is 14 September 2023.
-The next release is planned for 5 October 2023.
+The release date for [!UICONTROL Cloud Manager] release 2023.10.0 is 5 October 2023.
+The next release is planned for X November 2023.

 ## Bug Fixes {#bug-fixes}

-* When a program is deleted, any associated, running pipeline is now also deleted.
-* An occasional error has been fixed where all steps of a pipeline execution were marked as completed, but the status of the pipeline was still running, giving the appearance of a stuck state.
-* An error was corrected when CI/CD pipelines failed for repository branches generated the archetype.